aesadin/Pokedex.Solution/README.md

 <!-- Stretch goals: publish project, Silhouette guessing game, MyTeam creator, Identity authentication -->

-* As a Pokemon Master, I need to be able to create a user profile, So that I can access my user specific information.
-(CREATE)

-* As a Pokemon Master, I need to be able to edit it my specific user information (name, color, group, etc..)
-(UPDATE)

-* As a Pokemon Master, I need to be able to enter my username and password, so that I can login to the application.
-(IDENTITY)
+* As a Pokemon Master, I need to be able to navigate to th Pokedex home index page

-* As a Pokemon Master, I need to be able to go to a Pokemon index page, so that I can see all recorded Pokemon (GET)
+* As a Pokemon Master, I need to be able to navigate to a Pokemon index page, so that I can see all recorded Pokemon

-* As a Pokemon Master, I need to be able to click on a specific Pokemon, so that I can see that Pokemon's details, and it's associated type(s) (GET {id})
+* As a Pokemon Master, I need to be able to click on a specific Pokemon, so that I can see that Pokemon's details, and it's associated type

-* As a Pokemon Master, I need to be able to go to a types index page, so that I can see all Pokemon types (GET)
+* As a Pokemon Master, I need to be able to navigate to a types index page, so that I can see all Pokemon types

-* As a Pokemon Master, I need to be able to click on a specific type, so that I can see that type's details, and it's associated Pokemon (GET {id})
+* As a Pokemon Master, I need to be able to click on a specific type, so that I can see that type's details, and it's associated Pokemon

-* As a Pokemon Master, I need to be able to click on a specific Pokemon, so that I can add it to my user profile (CREATE JOIN)

-* As a Pokemon Master, I need to be able to click on my profile, so that I can see a list of all of my associated Pokemon (READ, for User)

-* As a Pokemon Master, I need to be able to click on a specific Pokemon within my profile, so that I can see that Pokemon's details (GET {id}, READ)

-* As a Pokemon Master, I need to be able to remove a specific Pokemon from my list of associated Pokemon (DELETE)

 ## Setup/Installation Requirements